Quick Search:

 ►Google Photos

 There is a special function called Archive that could help you hide private photos from the main page of your Google Photos.
-This feature is available on Android phones, iPhones and web apps.
-Meanwhile, here is also Locked Folder on phones that is specialized in keeping private photos.
+This feature is available on Android phones, iPhones, and web apps.
+Meanwhile, there is also a Locked Folder on phones that specializes in keeping private photos.
 Once you move photos into that folder, people cannot view them without a password or fingerprint.

 ►Flickr